jgauffin/Griffin.Data/docs/Configuration/HasOne.md

 )
 ```

-The contents of the column will be managed by the library (i.e. it's not added in the classes).
+The contents of the column will be managed by the library (i.e. it's not added to the classes).

 ```csharp
 internal class MainClassMapping : IEntityConfigurator<MainClass>